Malinda Angeline McClintock

 What advice would you give to young women entering your industry?

-I would tell young women to never give up.
+I would tell young women to stay centered and never give up.
 Even when times are tough, just continue on your internal and external journey, and just never give up the whole way.
-Keep pushing forward no matter what challenges you face.
+Make sure to take a big cleansing breath and keep pushing forward no matter what challenges you face.

 Q